galmeida9/Computer-Network_Projects/Proj1/Readme.txt

 Project directories:

-    client/: Stores all the files for the client, every topic information that the client gets from the server, it stores that topic's folder inside the client directory;
+    client/: A working directory for the client that is created upon its launch (if needed).
+Stores all the files for the client.
+Every topic information that the client gets from the server is stored afterwards inside the client directory;

     lib/: Collection of utility functions and macros with general purpose;

     topics/: Contains the server's topic folders and the List_of_Topics file, that contains the list of every topic and who requested it;

     topics/RC/: demonstration files, to demonstrate how the server organizes the information;

     scripts/: Has all the script results, each one in a .pdf file.

 --------------------------------------------------------------------------------------------------------------------------------------------